crisweber2600/animated-guide/README.md

 ## CLI Hints
 - Use `--out` to export CSV results via CsvHelper.
+- The `CsvExporter` service formats duplicate groups for easy reporting.
 - `--parallel` controls the worker channel degree of parallelism.
+- Inspect the generated CSV file to determine which groups reclaim the most space.
 - Specify provider roots to limit scanning to certain directories.
 - Set `DOTNET_CLI_TELEMETRY_OPTOUT=1` to suppress CLI telemetry prompts.
 - Pass `--verbose` to the CLI for detailed logging of scanning operations.